 What is paid search traffic?

 Paid search traffic means people are coming to your site from a search engine ad and you are paying for it.
-The most common type of paid search traffic is where you per for each click on your ad, also referred to as PPC.
-As the name implies, you pay each time someone clicks on your ad.
+The most common type of paid search traffic is where you pay for each click on your ad, also referred to as PPC or “pay-per-click.”
 You can see paid ads at the top and bottom of Google and Bing.

 Will I see a return on investment?